CrisisAntares/Flash/README.md

 # Flash
-It can use raspberry pi pico.
+It can use in raspberry pi pico.
-Simple LED code (LED is inclde Raspberry pi pico)
+Simple LED code!
+(LED incldes Raspberry pi pico)